jereodell/poetry/burden.md

 Enough.
 Call out the waters of the sea

 that once poured over this nameless place.
 Face it.
-Have now who cares or who caries.
+Have now who cares or who carries.

 >Jere Odell, License [CC-BY](https://creativecommons.org/licenses/by/4.0/).